YumaPro Packages

 Installing YumaPro SDK from Source Code

-To install YumaPro SDK from source files make sure you have installed the developer versions of the External Packages listed previously.
+To install YumaPro SDK from source files, install the developer versions of the External Packages listed previously.
 Navigate to the YumaPro top level directory.
-You will find the file "README" that describes how to build YumaPro SDK and the build variables available.
+The file "README" describes how to build YumaPro SDK and the build variables available.
 Below is an example.
 It is best to build, install, and if needed uninstall using the same build variables.

 Note

-If you have Server source code (e.g., yumapro-server2) you will not have access to the yangcli-pro/yp-shell source code and as such EVERYTHING=1 will not work.
+If Server source code is used (e.g., yumapro-server2), the yangcli-pro/yp-shell source code is not included and EVERYTHING=1 will not work.

-You should: substitute EVERYTHING=1 for the features you want to include such as WITH_RESTCONF=1.
+Substitute EVERYTHING=1 with the features to include such as WITH_RESTCONF=1.

 Refer to the YumaPro Source Code Guide for more details.